Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015: Related to default in payment of tax arrear

 If the taxpayer is in default, he/she is liable to pay a penalty which equals amount of tax arrears.

 Related to other defaults

-If the taxpayer does not comply with the rules and officers and is subject to defaults then he/she is liable to pay a sum ranging from 50,000- 2,00,000 INR.
+If the taxpayer does not comply with the rules and officers and is subject to defaults then he/she is liable to pay a sum ranging from ₹ 50,000-₹ 2,00,000.

 Related to failure in filing return

-If a person fails to file return before the end of that assessment year then he/she is subject to 10,00,000 INR penalty.
-There will be no penalty if the aggregate balance in one or more foreign bank account is less than 5,00,000 INR.
+If a person fails to file return before the end of that assessment year then he/she is subject to ₹ 10,00,000 penalty.
+There will be no penalty if the aggregate balance in one or more foreign bank account is less than ₹ 5,00,000.

 Related to failure to provide information or provide inaccurate particulars while filing

-If a person provides inaccurate information or does not provide information in general is subject to penalty of 10,00,000 INR.
-There will be no penalty if the aggregate balance in one or more foreign bank account is less than 5,00,000 INR.
+If a person provides inaccurate information or does not provide information in general is subject to penalty of ₹ 10,00,000.
+There will be no penalty if the aggregate balance in one or more foreign bank account is less than ₹ 5,00,000.